-Jeyben Castro is currently working with the Leadership Institute (LI), one of the nation’s premier organizations responsible for training activists, students and leaders.
-Jeyben has come onboard LI to work specifically with our Grassroots department in our “Issues That Unite: Hispanics & Conservatism” program designed to engage the Hispanic community.
+Jeyben Castro is the Hispanic Outreach Coordinator at the U.S. Senate.
+Before joining the Senate, he worked with the Leadership Institute (LI), one of the nation’s premier organizations responsible for training activists, students and leaders.
+Jeyben led the “Issues That Unite: Hispanics & Conservatism” program designed to engage the Hispanic community.

 Jeyben was the Hispanic Outreach Director for Virginia working for the Republican National Committee (RNC) for the Mitt Romney for President national campaign.
 Working with Hispanic grassroots organizations, he built a strong volunteer force leading the way to one of the highest conservative Hispanic votes in the country.
 After the success of building a strong Hispanic volunteer base, he founded the Virginia chapter of the Latino National Republican Coalition (LNRC), a conservative grassroots movement that builds the Latino voting base within communities and across the nation.